GitHub-at-Brown/LongRunRisk/docs/LongRunRisk_Messages_ByContext.md

 ### Symbol `loadModelKernels`

 - `loadModelKernels::nofile` — "Kernel file not found for model `1`.
 Expected: `2`"
-- `loadModelKernels::sysid` — "Kernel was compiled on `1` but current system is `2`.
+- `loadModelKernels::systemidmismatch` — "Kernel was compiled on `1` but current system is `2`.
 Recompile may be needed."
 ### Symbol `modelEval`

 - `modelEval::usage` — `modelEval[expr, model]` evaluates moments in `expr` using `model`.
 Example text (abridged) shows mapping of `uncondE`, `uncondCov`, `cov`, etc. into model‑based versions.